Thousands of fines and more than half-a-million-pounds later council SCRAPS 'cash cow' 24/7 bus lane

 This comes after Chronicle and Echo extensively covered this issue on behalf of unhappy motorists throughout the year.

+However, according to council papers the process to change the times to 7.30am to 9.30am will take 'approximately 8 weeks to complete'.

-WNC has been asked when the new rules will come into effect.
+The council has been asked for an exact date of when the new times will come into effect.

 Cabinet meeting